-By analyzing both technical and behavioral data sources, organizations can identify personnel on the critical pathway to insider risk - allowing for preemptive action to prevent or mitigate the risk before an impactful incident occurs.
-Read our infographic to discover the top 10 steps to migrate insider risk.
+By analyzing both technical and behavioral sources, organizations can identify personnel on the path to critical insider risk2 - allowing for preemptive action even before an impactful incident occurs.
+Here are the top 10 steps to migrate to a whole person insider threat management approach.